Sound Insulation Guide overview

 Flanking transmissionSound that travels between rooms by paths other than directly through the separating assembly.
 Vibration moves through continuous joists, subfloors, and gypsum surfaces, then radiates as sound on the other side.

 Sound Transmission Class (STC)Laboratory single-number rating of airborne sound insulation.
 Higher is better.
-Always higher than the field-measured Apparent STC in a real building.
+Systematically higher than the field-measured Apparent STC in a real building, because the lab rating excludes flanking.

-Apparent STC (ASTC)Field-measured airborne sound insulation between rooms in an actual building, including flanking.
+Apparent STC (ASTC)Field-measured airborne sound insulation between rooms in an actual building, including all flanking paths.

 Impact Insulation Class (IIC)Laboratory single-number rating of impact sound insulation through a floor, measured with a standard tapping machine.

-Apparent IICField-measured impact sound insulation, including flanking paths through the floor and adjacent walls.
+Apparent IICField-measured impact sound insulation, including flanking paths through the floor structure and adjacent walls.

-Wall/floor junctionThe intersection where a partition meets a floor.
+Wall/floor junctionThe intersection where a partition meets a floor assembly.
 The Guide identifies this junction as the dominant flanking path for most wood-frame conditions.

 Joist orientationWhether floor joists run parallel or perpendicular to the flanking junction.
-One of the most influential variables for horizontal flanking.
+One of the most influential variables for horizontal flanking between side-by-side units.

 Single-stud and double-stud partitionTwo common wood-frame partition types.
 Double-stud (two separate stud rows on separate plates) reduces direct and flanking transmission compared to single-stud.